 Since so many factors can change the color of steak without being related to cooking, your best bet to get the steak internal temp is to use a probe.

 We recommend that you use a Typhur InstaProbe.
-This provides ±0.5°F (±0.3°C) accurate meat readings in .75s, so you can be sure your meat is 100% safe.
+This provides ±0.5°F (±0.3°C) accurate meat readings in .5s, so you can be sure your meat is 100% safe.
 And, crucially, so that you know your steak is cooked to the level that you wanted.

 Meanwhile, you can use IntaProbe to check your burger temp, and shrimp temp to know if is done.
 It is your must-have kitchen tool!

-The Importance Of Resting Your Steak
+The Importance of Resting Your Steak

 During this steak temperatures guide, we have frequently mentioned the importance of resting your steak.
 Why?
-Because resting your steak helps to bring the flavor and quality of the meat to the fore.
+Resting your steak helps bring the flavor and quality of the meat to the fore.
 Resting your steak allows the steak to help retain its juice, too.
 If you cut into a searing hot piece of steak, the juice will flow out like a burst dam.
 This leaves the rest of the meat dry and less enjoyable.

 Resting your steak allows for everything to relax.
 The result is a juicier, more tender piece of meat.
 Resting a steak is essential if you want that restaurant-quality taste and flavor from each bite.